canonical/certification-docs/Self-Test_Guide-16.04.rst

 Target
   A computer on the test LAN that the SUT can use for network testing.
-The Target must be running an ``iperf`` server, but otherwise does not need any special configuration.
+The Target must be running an ``iperf3`` server, but otherwise does not need any special configuration.
 The MAAS server may double as the Target.

 Test case